Spatial Data Tables

 FAQs

-A: Each of the three tables evolved separately and meet different objectives.
+A: Each of the tables evolved separately and meet different objectives.
 However, they do all serve similar purposes.
 Depending on actual usage and client input, one or more of the tables may be phased out in future releases.

 --------------------------------------------------------------